-Most jurisdictions within Nebraska have lower rates of people being killed or seriously injured in crashes than the state as a whole; however, Valley, Gretna, and Waterloo are overrepresented in this regard due to the proportionally high number of KSI crashes compared to their low populations.
+Most jurisdictions within Nebraska have lower rates of people being killed or seriously injured and crashes than the state as a whole; however, Valley, Gretna, and Waterloo are overrepresented in this regard due to the proportionally high number of KSI crashes compared to their low populations.
 Douglas County and Sarpy County have lower rates than the state, but there is still significant room for improvement.

-Iowa has nearly half the rates of people being killed or seriously injured in crashes as Nebraska, with Council Bluffs and Carter Lake being below their state's rate.
-Like other small cities in the region, Cresent has a higher fatality and serious injury rate than the state due to low populations and high KSI Crashes.
-McClelland has achieved the goal of zero deaths or serious injuries on its roadways but can benefit from the Safe System Approach to maintain this trend.
+lowa has nearly half the rates of people being killed and seriously injured in crashes as Nebraska, with Council Bluffs and Carter Lake being below their state's rate.
+Like other small cities in the region, Cresent has a higher fatality and serious injury rate than the state due to low populations and high killed and seriously injured (KSI) crashes.
+McClelland and Boys Town has achieved the goal of zero deaths or serious injuries on its roadways but can benefit from the Safe System Approach to maintain this trend.

-Crash Fatalities and Serious Injuries Source: Nebraska DOT, Iowa DOT
+Crash Fatalities and Serious Injuries

+Source: Nebraska DOT, Iowa DOT

-Jurisdiction Persons Killed or Serio Injured Per 100,000
+Jurisdiction Persons Killed and Seriously Injured Per 100,000

 Valley, NE 59.6

 Gretna, NE 50.7

 Waterloo, NE 42.8

 Nebraska 40.8

 Omaha, NE 35.6

 Douglas County, NE 33.8

 Crescent, IA 31.8

 Springfield, NE 26.5

 lowa 25.5

 Sarpy County, NE 23.7

 Council Bluffs, IA 21.9

 Papillion, NE 21.4

 Ralston, NE 20.1

 Bellevue, NE 19.8

 La Vista, NE 17.9

 Carter Lake, IA 10.5

 Bennington, NE 9.9

 Boys Town, NE 0.0

 McClelland, IA 0.0